 Dissolution is the most common means of effecting a split between business partners.
 Dissolution happens in one of two ways.
 (1) Voluntary Dissolution or (2) Involuntary Dissolution.

 Voluntary Dissolution, as described here, refers to the situation where the parties voluntarily agreed to dissolve the business and essentially go their separate ways.
-Dissolution must comply with statutory requirements and procedure.
-After the parties agreed to dissolve the business, the company enters what is called the winding up Winding up basically refers to the process where in general, a company winding up without court supervision must discharge its debts before it can distribute anything to its stockholders.
-Therefore, in order to wind up the company in most instances the company must pay off its debts first before distributing assets to the business partners.
+Dissolution must comply with statutory requirements and procedures.
+After the parties agreed to dissolve the business, the company enters what is called the winding up.
+This basically refers to the process where in general, a company winding up without court supervision must discharge its debts before it can distribute anything to its stockholders.
+Therefore, in order to wind up the company in most instances, the company must pay off its debts first before distributing assets to the business partners.